ArtieBots/Artie/docs/out-of-the-box/compute-server.md

 For each additional compute node you want to add, just follow these steps.

-Once you have the Linux server up and running, download this git repository onto it and install the comuted (or use the latest release, once we have releases):
+Once you have the Linux server up and running, download this git repository onto it and install the computed daemon (or use the latest release, once we have releases):

 * `sudo apt update`
 * `sudo apt install -y git curl dos2unix`